MicrosoftDocs/learn/learn-pr/language/dotnet-files/includes/4-paths.md

 In the previous exercise, we didn't have many folders to find and look through.
 If you have many files or folders, manually building paths can get tedious. .NET provides some built-in constants and utility functions to make file paths easier.

-Here you'll learn of all the constants and utility functions in the `System.IO` namespace and the `System.Environment` type so that you can make the program smarter and more resilient.
+Here you'll learn of some the constants and utility functions in the `System.IO` namespace and the `System.Environment` type so that you can make the program smarter and more resilient.

 ## Determine the current directory